bramstroker/homeassistant-powercalc/README.md

 ## Setting up for energy dashboard
 If you want to use the virtual power sensors with the new [energy integration](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/), you have to create an energy sensor which utilizes the power of the powercalc sensor.
 Starting from v0.4 of powercalc it will automatically create energy sensors for you by default.
 No need for any custom configuration.
 These energy sensors then can be selected in the energy dashboard.

-If you'd like to create your energy sensors by your own with e.g. [Riemann integration integration](https://www.home-assistant.io/integrations/integration/), then you can disable the automatic creation of energy sensors with the option `create_energy_sensors` in your configuration (see [global configuration](#global-configuration)).
+You can disable the automatic creation of energy sensors with the option `create_energy_sensors` in your configuration (see [global configuration](#global-configuration)).

+> Note: It can take some time for the energy sensors to appear in the energy dashboard, sometimes more than an hour.
+Just have a little patience ;-)

 ## Advanced features